nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 > What programming experience do you have?
 Also mention if you have programmed in Python - it's fine if you haven't!

+Just write who you are.
+Here I mentioned that I wanted to become a TA at my school.

 ### 2. Debugging a piece of code

 I'm going to include my answers here as well, but if it becomes problematic, please leave a comment on this post.
 I'll get rid of this part.